Laura Fuentes

 The saltiness of the bacon combined with savory Ranch and crisp lettuce creates an epic flavor combination that leaves you feeling full and energized to tackle the rest of your day.

-Making a BLT Lettuce Wrap
+Making a Bacon Lettuce Wrap

 1. Make a bed of lettuce.
 Double up on the leaves and place them flat on the counter.